lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 ![Pasted image 20240606110439](https://github.com/lm3nitro/Projects/assets/55665256/c70d19a4-99a4-49e6-8cb8-727af352b520)

-Now, the firewall is blocking all the traffic generated from the Windows client (IP 10.10.100.101) that is using WinAPI to go outbound and not passing through the proxy.
+Now, the firewall is blocking all the traffic generated from the Windows client (IP 10.10.100.101) that is using Win API to go outbound and not passing through the proxy.
 By doing this, I am enforcing the proxy policy and using only the Firefox app to go outbound to the internet.

 > [!NOTE]
 > Optional: Disabling Squid Cache: